 You see it happen a lot.
 It’s like when a first-time founder gives a VC an NDA and asks him to sign it.
 Every VC goes, “Nah, you can’t come to me and ask for help and then tie my hands.”

 Wade is not the only interviewee who warned me about asking investors for NDAs.
-Serial entrepreneur and Angel Investor, Antonio Biondi, also spoke about this at length in our conversation:
+Serial entrepreneur and Angel Investor, Armando Biondi, also spoke about this at length in our conversation:

 “For me, if you ask for an NDA the conversation is over.
 There is a level of trust where you need to be willing to give to people playing this game, as a founder.

 Also, as an investor, I look at around five pitches a day.
 So it’s very likely that something you’re pitching me has already come across my desk in one form or another, and is bound to again.

 If I sign an NDA I’m prevented from investing in a similar company purely because you asked?
 I’m sorry it makes no sense.

 If you can’t get a patent then the value isn’t in the IP.
 It’s in the go-to-market, growth, expertise, competitive landscape.

 And while it’s valuable it’s not IP so an NDA is useless.”

 Stop worrying about people stealing your idea.

 Simply put, a good idea is a great start.
 But it’s nothing unless you put the work in and develop it into a viable business.